 WISE Staff are committed to providing an allergy-safe and aware environment for all students.
 Parents are responsible for providing information on their children's food allergies and special diets at the time of enrolment and in a timely manner when knowledge of an allergy emerges.
-If a student in any program has been identified as having a severe, life-threatening allergy to a particular food or substance, that food or substance will be banned from the student's classroom.
-We will communicate these banned foods to parent(s) or guardian(s) as soon as possible.
+If a student in any program has been identified as having a severe, life-threatening allergy to a particular food or substance, that food or substance will be banned from the student's classroom and banned foods will be communicated to parent(s) or guardian(s) as soon as possible.
 In addition, individual classrooms will post the 'banned' food list on the class door to notify those entering the specified classroom.